The Consul of Sodom: Plot

-In 1959, Jaime Gil de Biedma, a wealthy poet from Barcelona, is visiting Manila on business trip as director of the Philippine Tobacco Company.
-At night, the poet gives free rein to his homosexuality.
+In 1959, Jaime Gil de Biedma, a wealthy poet from Barcelona, visits Manila on business trip as the director of the Philippine Tobacco Company.
+At night, he gives free rein to his homosexuality.
 He meets Johnny, a young man who works in an erotic nightclub, and they have sex.
-The poverty of Manila makes a deep impression on Jaime and heightens his social conscience.
+The poverty of Manila leaves a deep impression on Jaime and heightens his social conscience.

-Back in Barcelona, the Spanish police interrogate Jaime about some of his subversive friends who are still dreaming of regime change in Spain.
+Back in Barcelona, the Spanish police interrogate Jaime about his subversive friends who still dream of regime change in Spain.
 Jaime is refused membership in the Communist Party because he is gay.
-He visits his friend and editor Carlos Barral, and meets Juan Marsé, a young writer about to publish his first novel.
-Jaime is trying to save his relationship with Luis, his lover, but although in love with him, Jaime treats Luis, who is of humble background, with contempt.
-After a heated argument Luis leaves him for good.
-Describing himself as "a Sunday poet with a Monday conscience", Jaime mixes his weekly working days for his family's company with a bohemian lifestyle on weekends.
-Don Luis, Jaime's father, takes care of Jaime's troubles with the police, but he warns his son he has to sort his life out because he is putting his family and the business in jeopardy.
+He visits his friend, editor Carlos Barral, and meets Juan Marsé, a young writer about to publish his first novel.

+Jaime treats his lover Luis, who is of humble background, with contempt.
+After a heated argument, Luis leaves him for good.
+Describing himself as "a Sunday poet with a Monday conscience", Jaime works for his family's company on weekdays and lives a bohemian lifestyle on weekends.
+Don Luis, his father, takes care of Jaime's troubles with the police, but warns Jaime he has to sort his life out because he is putting the family and business in jeopardy.